 A mixed hearing loss is a combination of both a conductive and a sensorineural hearing loss.
-Usually the conductive component can be treated with medication or surgery, but no treatment is available for the sensorineural component.
+Usually the conductive component can be treated with medication or surgery.

 This type of hearing loss refers to the inability of the brain to interpret sound information even though peripheral hearing sensitivity is essentially normal.
 Varying degrees of auditory comprehension result.

 In a unilateral hearing loss, there is a hearing loss in one ear and normal hearing in the other.
-Unlike children with bilateral hearing loss, children with a unilateral hearing loss typically respond to normal conversation and environmental sounds and demonstrate normal speech and language development.
-Because of this, the average age at which a child with a unilateral hearing loss is identified is generally later than that of a child with a bilateral hearing loss.
-Thus, many of these children are not identified until they are in school.
+Unlike children with bilateral hearing loss, children with unilateral hearing loss typically respond to normal conversation and environmental sounds and demonstrate normal or near normal speech and language development.
+Before Newborn Hearing Screens, the average age at which a child with a unilateral hearing loss was identified was older than that of a child with a bilateral hearing loss.
+Thus, many of these children were not identified until they were in school.